 B2B Developer Guide

-Unlike the standard business-to-consumer model, Magento Commerce for B2B (Business to Business) is designed to meet the needs of sellers (Magento merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.
+Unlike the standard business-to-consumer model, B2B for Adobe Commerce (Business to Business) is designed to meet the needs of sellers (Magento merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.

 There are two basic actors in B2B model:

-- A seller is an admin user that accesses the system from the Magento Admin panel.
+- A seller is an admin user that accesses the system from the Admin.

 - A buyer is any customer associated with a company account who accesses the system from the storefront.

 The Company component is the key entity within B2B on which all other features are in some way dependent.
 It allows joining multiple buyers that belong to the same company into a single company account (or corporate account).
 The company admin is able to build the company structure (divisions, subdivisions and users) in the appropriate hierarchy and provide different user roles and permissions to the company members.
 Such a hierarchy allows the company admin to control user activity within an account: ordering, quoting, purchasing, access to company credit info or profile, etc. In addition, a seller can configure how the buying company operates at the website: including the payment methods, pricing levels, the ability to negotiate over prices, and the ability to create requisition lists.

 Companies have an option to Pay on Account, or in other words make purchases in credit.
 The seller allocates credit for a company account and manages credit settings for a company as well as credit reimbursement.

 Shared catalogs are the pricing levels that allow setting custom prices per product for different companies on one or multiple websites.
 By using shared catalogs, a seller can sell this product by applying different pricing levels for different customer groups.